Severe storms expected Tuesday in the DMV

 Tuesday is a day that you want to constantly monitor the weather.
 Strong to severe storms are possible Tuesday evening in D.C., Maryland, Virginia and West Virginia.

-One wave of rain and a few embedded storms moves through the area around mid-day.
-After that, some breaks in the clouds will allow our atmosphere to destabilize for a few more storms in the evening hours.
-Those storms could turn strong/severe mainly south of DC.
-The main threats include damaging winds and heavy rain.
-An isolated tornado cannot be ruled out.
+One wave of rain and a few embedded storms moves through the area through mid-afternoon.
+After that, some breaks in the clouds and hints of sunshine will re-develop by the late afternoon to early evening.
+A few more storms move into the area later in the evening.
+But because of the timing of how long it takes sunshine to appear, our severe threat will stay fairly low.
+Storms could bring locally heavy rain.
+An isolated storm could turn strong/severe with gusty winds.

 RELATED: Severe storms with heavy downpours possible Tuesday